woodrush/lambdavm/README.md

 Shown here is a lambda calculus term featuring a RAM unit with 8 instructions including I/O and memory operations.
 With LambdaVM, you can write an assembly program that runs on this virtual machine.

+The image on the top of this repo is LambdaVM's [lambda calculus diagram](http://tromp.github.io/cl/diagrams.html).

 Various designs for LambdaVM are borrowed from [Kunihiko Sakamoto](https://github.com/irori)'s [UnlambdaVM](https://irori.hatenablog.com/entry/elvm-unlambda-part2) (in Japanese), with many modifications.
 Details are described later.